-Coming soon: The camera works so well I've decided to upgrade the shutter so it will be able to shoot in broad daylight.
-(This note added on May 11th 2011).
+Coming some day: The camera works so well I've decided to upgrade the shutter so it will be able to shoot in broad daylight.

 When I first started this project, the plan was to make a really nice Pin Hole camera.
 But after doing a little homework I quickly realized that the problem with pin hole cameras is that it's very difficult to figure out how long you need to let light enter the hole in order to get a proper exposure.
 I started to think, which in my case is very dangerous, and needless to say at this point, I got more than a little carried away.
 The project went from making a Pin Hole camera all the way to a home-made Box Camera with a real lens.
 All because I wanted to be able to figure out the shutter speed based on a known aperture.
 What on EARTH was I thinking?
 Many hours of head scratching went into the design and even more hours went into the build.
 But guess what?
 It worked!
 It not only works, but it takes remarkably great (sharp) pictures, supports interchangeable lenses, shoots 35mm film, and is easy to use.
 About the only draw back worth mentioning is that the shutter design doesn't provide speeds fast enough for photos in the bright sun.
 Indoors, shaded areas, early morning and evening are all doable.
 I encourage you to design a faster shutter design and add it to this Instructable. ;)